 1. Simplify the question by removing distractors.
 Some questions are wordy and provide too much information, making it seem more confusing than it actually is.
 For example:

 A newly diagnosed 8-year-old child with type I diabetes mellitus and his mother are receiving diabetes education prior to discharge.
 The physician has prescribed Glucagon for emergency use.
-The mother asks the purpose of this medication.
+The mother asks about the purpose of this medication.
 Which of the following statements by the nurse is correct?

 A. Glucagon enhances the effect of insulin in case the blood sugar remains high one hour after injection.